|

 Being a Professional artist:

-The topics in this presentation overlap with the Duck books talk but is meant for an older audience from 4th grade up to high school.
-I begin my slide show again by reading my most recent book so that they can see the art I’ll be talking about.
+The topics in this presentation overlap with the Duck books talk but is meant for an older audience from 5th grade up to high school.
+I begin my slide show by showing examples of my illustrations so that they can see the art I'll be talking about.

 I ask what do they think art is?
 Why is it important?
 What jobs are there in the art field?
 And then we talk about the fact that art and careers in art are all around us: movies, packages, billboards, skateboards, music, architecture, etc. and how artists affect our perception of the world.